 What is the missing ingredient?
 What is it that will bring God’s promises to fruition in our lives?

-This post is for Christians who believe in Biblical prosperity.
-For those who can see that God has clearly promised to bless us with material things, as well as spiritual things (you don’t have to choose one or the other).
-For those who understand and act upon the principles of tithing and giving, and yet, thus far, have not seen the results, the harvest, that they fully believe that God has promised to them.
+This post is for Christians who believe in Biblical prosperity, for those who accept that God has promised to bless us with material things, as well as spiritual things (you don’t have to choose one or the other).
+It is aimed at those who understand and act upon the principles of tithing and giving, and yet, thus far, have not seen the results, or harvest, that they fully believe that God has promised to them.
 So what is the missing ingredient?
 What is it that will bring God’s promises of abundance to fruition in our lives?
 Some preachers will tell you that you need to give a special gift to receive your breakthrough, “Give your gift of £777, and your breakthrough will come in 7 days“.
-This type of message is one of the things that gives the teaching of prosperity a bad name.
-We should always be led by the Holy Spirit in what we give.
+This type of message is one of the things that gives the teaching of prosperity a bad name, we should always be led by the Holy Spirit in what we give.
 Never give under pressure, give as much, or as little, as God directs you to give.
 So if you are already following God’s leading in your giving, this is not the missing ingredient.

 The Bible makes it clear that toiling is under the curse.